Tobbysam247/Students-Depression-in-India/README.md

 # 📊 Students' Depression in India

-This project explores the state of mental health among **27,901 students in India**, using data-driven insights to uncover patterns and key contributing factors to depression.
-The dashboard was built with **Power BI**, and the dataset was thoroughly cleaned and transformed in **Microsoft Excel** prior to visualization.
+This project explored the state of mental health among 27,901 students in India, using data-driven insights to uncover patterns and key contributing factors to depression.
+The dashboard was built with Power BI, and the dataset was thoroughly cleaned and transformed in Microsoft Excel prior to visualization.

 🔗 **Live Dashboard**: [Click here to view on Power BI](https://app.powerbi.com/links/it5p4TM9me?ctid=e1382191-cd3f-4dd9-a1c3-0ceb4f0065f1&pbi_source=linkShare)

 ---

-## 🧠 Project Objective
+## Project Objective

 To identify and visualize the key factors contributing to depression among students in India, enabling stakeholders - such as educators, mental health professionals, and policymakers—to take proactive steps toward improving student well-being.

 ---

-## 🛠 Tools & Technologies
+## Tools & Technologies

 - **Microsoft Excel** – Data cleaning, formatting, and transformation
 - **Power BI** – Data modelling, DAX calculations, and interactive dashboard visualization